raspberrypilearning/sense-hat-advent-calendar/en/step_6.md

 ---
 title: Answer
 ---
-No, you will see the Christmas pudding image, which you already know is the second line in the file.
+No, you will see the Christmas pudding image, which you already know is the _second_ line in the file.

-This is because **lists are indexed from 0**.
-This means that the first item in the list is actually item 0, not item 1!
+This is because **lists are indexed from 0**, so the first item in the list is actually item 0, not item 1!
 This might be confusing at first, but it is the way that most programming languages work.

-So, the question mark picture is `all_pics[0]` and not `all_pics[1]`.
+So, the first item in the list - the question mark picture - is `all_pics[0]` and not `all_pics[1]`.
 --- /collapse ---

-+ Change your code so that the `door` variable contains the correct picture.
++ Change your code so that the `door` variable refers to the question mark picture.